Self-orthogonalizing attractor neural networks emerging from the free energy principle: In silico demonstrations

 \section{In silico demonstrations}

 We illustrate key features of the proposed framework with computer simulations.
-All simulations are based on a simple python implementation of the network, available at \href{https://github.com/tspisak/fep-attractor-networks}{https://github.com/tspisak/fep-attractor-networks}.
-The implementation favors clarity over efficiency - it implements both $\sigma$ and boundary states as separate classes, and is not optimized for performance.
+All simulations are based on python implementations of the network, available at \href{https://github.com/pni-lab/fep-attractor-network}{https://github.com/tspisak/fep-attractor-networks}.
+Simulations 1-4 are based on an implementation that favors clarity over efficiency - it implements both $\sigma$ and boundary states as separate classes, and is not optimized for performance.
+Simulations 5 and 6 are based on a more efficient vectorized implementation, to allow scaling up to more complex data.
 In all simulations, we train an attractor network with the derived rules in a continuous-learning fashion (i.e simultaneously performing inference and learning).
 To be able to control the precision during inference and the speed of learning, we introduce two coefficients for eq.-s (\ref{inference-rule}) and (\ref{learning-rule}), the inverse temperature parameter $iT$ and a learning-rate $\alpha$.